lostcat420/shortcuts/README.md

-# shortcuts
+# Shortcuts
-A place for me to store various data that works with iOS Shortcuts I public
+This repo hosts various data that works with [iOS Shortcuts published to RoutineHub](https://routinehub.co/user/lostcat420).